grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-redis-cache.md

   enabled: false
 ```

-Next, configure Mimir to connect to Redis using `structuredConfig` as shown below.
-Refer to [configuration parameters](/docs/mimir/latest/references/configuration-parameters/#redis) on available configuration options for Redis.
+Next, configure Mimir to connect to Redis using `structuredConfig`.
+Refer to [the configuration parameters reference](/docs/mimir/latest/references/configuration-parameters/#redis) for Redis connection configuration options.
+For example:

 ```yaml
 mimir: